long2ice/fibers/README.md

 ## Introduction

-`Fibers` is a web framework based on `Fiber` and `Swagger`, which wraps `Fiber` and provides built-in swagger api docs and request model validation.
+`Fibers` is a web framework based on `Fiber` and `Swagger` inspired by [FastAPI](https://github.com/tiangolo/fastapi), which wraps `Fiber` and provides built-in swagger api docs and request model validation.

 ## Why I build this project?

-Previous I have used [FastAPI](https://github.com/tiangolo/fastapi), which gives me a great experience in api docs generation, because nobody like writing api docs.
+Previous I have used [FastAPI](https://github.com/tiangolo/fastapi), which gives me a great experience in api docs generation and api writing, because nobody like writing api docs.

 Now I use `Fiber` but I can't found anything like that, I found [swag](https://github.com/swaggo/swag) but which write docs with comment is so stupid.
 So there is `Fibers`.